joaquim-verges/ProjectorAndroidStudio/README.md

 4. Pick the instance type, I suggest one with at least 8Gb RAM, preferrably more
 5. Choose how much storage you need, I suggest at least 20Gb (you can always expand this later)
 6. When it comes to the security rules, you need to add a new one to be able to access the port that Projector will use
-* Add a new custom TCP rules with port 8888 (or any port you like)
+* Add a new custom TCP rule with port 8888 (or any port you like, will be useful in the next steps)
 * If you want to secure access, you can choose to only open this rule to your IP adress
 7. Choose a private key to access the instance and start it
 8. Write down the IP addresss (ipv4) shown in the EC2 console